modraws/dumbstupidness/README.md

 ## IF ANY HASHES DON'T WORK, PLEASE PING ME!!! @modraws ON DISCORD
 be sure to join [this roblox place](https://rblx.games/18580671315) to cache all the images and sounds and whateverthefuck
+# dumbstupidness is not, and won't ever be paywalled. if mo or anyone else says so, they're 100 percent fucking with you alr cheers

 big thanks to
 @zerodelta_ for a zip bomb's worth of reticles jesus shit